p--q/OptionsDialog/README.md

 ## tools

-In the tools folder there are scripts that generates files necessary for creating an oxt file.
+In the tools folder there are scripts that generates files necessary for composing an oxt file.

 These scripts work with Ubuntu 14.04.